Subsidies in Iran: 2016

 According to the sixth five-year development plan (2016-2021), the subsidy reform plan is to be extended until 2021, even though this delay in the implementation runs contrary to the Parliament's ratification of the law on subsidies reform.

 In 2016, the Iranian Parliament approved subsidy cuts to 24 million Iranians.
 Under the changes, the government must end monthly cash payments of around $12 a person for many government employees with income above $900 per month and citizens who already receive social welfare.
 Nevertheless, the government is said to be reluctant to comply because this would be "unfair" despite the risk of running large budget deficits.

 More recently the government has announced that it will scrap the subsidy reform plan because of "inflationary pressures" and replace it with a new plan named "energy management".
 The new plan aims to set new higher fuel prices (as in the original plan - consequently economize on energy consumption and increase production efficiency).

 Even though cash subsidies were intended for 10% of the general population originally, they were given to 90% of the population, mostly because of lack of political will and lack of accurate data on people's income.
 Those cash handouts "discouraged people to work in rural areas" the government has also argued, although this claim is not supported by an Economic Research Forum study that found no evidence of labor supply reductions, but did find increases in hours worked among service sector workers, possibly due to business expansions made possible by the increased cash.

 2019

-Contrary to the subsidy reform plan's objectives and because of the abandoning of this reform plan by the Rouhani government, the volume of Iranian subsidies given to its citizens on fossil fuel, increased 42.2% year-on-year and equals 15.3% of Iran's GDP and 16% of total global energy subsidies.
+Contrary to the subsidy reform plan's objectives, and because of the abandoning of this reform plan by the Rouhani government, the volume of Iranian subsidies given to its citizens on fossil fuel increased 42.2% year-on-year, and equals 15.3% of Iran's GDP and 16% of total global energy subsidies.

-In 2018, with $69 billion of subsidies allocated for various types of energy consumption including oil ($26.6 billion), natural gas ($16.6 billion) and electricity ($26 billion), Iran holds the first place among the world's top countries in terms of the amount of subsidies which is allocated to energy consumption, thus furthering, fuel smuggling with neighboring countries, waste, over-consumption and air pollution.
+In 2018, with $69 billion of subsidies allocated for various types of energy consumption including oil ($26.6 billion), natural gas ($16.6 billion), and electricity ($26 billion), Iran holds the first place among the world's top countries in terms of the amount of subsidies allocated to energy consumption, thus furthering fuel smuggling with neighboring countries, waste, over-consumption, and air pollution.